Effective May 15, 2023, Container Registry is deprecated. If you currently use Container Registry, you can transition to Artifact Registry.

 There are two types of repositories you can use to transition to Artifact Registry:

-Special repositories that are mapped to Container Registry
+Repositories that are mapped to Container Registry

 gcr.io

 hostnames.
-Artifact Registry can redirectgcr.io
+Artifact Registry redirectsgcr.io

-requests for your Container Registry hosts to corresponding Artifact Registry repositories in the same Google Cloud project.Use this option if:
+requests for your Container Registry hosts to corresponding Artifact Registry repositories in the same Google Cloud project.Use

-- You want to minimize the amount of setup and configuration required to transition your existing images and automation to Artifact Registry.
+repositories if:- You want to minimize the amount of setup and configuration required to transition your existing images and automation to Artifact Registry.

-- Standard repositories
+- Standard repositories in Artifact Registry

-Regular Artifact Registry repositories that support all features and are fully independent of any existing Container Registry hosts.
+Standard mode Artifact Registry repositories that support all features and are fully independent of any existing Container Registry hosts.

-Use standard repositories instead if:
+Use standard repositories if:

 - You have compliance requirements to store data in a specific region.

-repositories with
+Repositories with

 gcr.io